sufia77/RepData_PeerAssessment1/PA1_template.md

 ```

 #### Code to describe and show a strategy for imputing missing data
 First convert the class of date column of original data to date.
-Then imputed mean(steps) in steps in place of NA in steps column
+Then imputed mean(steps) in place of NA in steps column

 ```r